reduxjs/redux/docs/basics/UsageWithReact.md

 ### Other Components

-Sometimes it’s hard to tell if some component should be a presentational component or a container.
+Sometimes it's hard to tell if some component should be a presentational component or a container.
 For example, sometimes form and function are really coupled together, such as in case of this tiny component:

 * **`AddTodo`** is an input field with an “Add” button

 Technically we could split it into two components but it might be too early at this stage.
-It’s fine to mix presentation and logic in a component that is very small.
-As it grows, it will be more obvious how to split it, so we’ll leave it mixed.
+It's fine to mix presentation and logic in a component that is very small.
+As it grows, it will be more obvious how to split it, so we'll leave it mixed.

 ## Implementing Components

-Let’s write the components!
-We begin with the presentational components so we don’t need to think about binding to Redux yet.
+Let's write the components!
+We begin with the presentational components so we don't need to think about binding to Redux yet.

 ### Presentational Components

-These are all normal React components, so we won’t examine them in detail.
+These are all normal React components, so we won't examine them in detail.
 We write functional stateless components unless we need to use local state or the lifecycle methods.
-This doesn’t mean that presentational components *have to* be functions—it’s just easier to define them this way.
+This doesn't mean that presentational components *have to* be functions—it's just easier to define them this way.
 If and when you need to add local state, lifecycle methods, or performance optimizations, you can convert them to classes.

 #### `components/Todo.js`